 Instructions

-- Pour 3 tbsp olive oil and 200ml (7floz) water into the well and mix the flour and liquid together to form a smooth slightly sticky dough.
+- Pour 3 tablespoon olive oil and 200ml (7floz) water into the well and mix the flour and liquid together to form a smooth slightly sticky dough.
 If the dough is very sticky mix in a little more flour.

 - Cover the bowl and leave to rest for 30 minutes.